lmorchard/fxos-at-mug/slides.md

 ### <span class="dim">Gonk,</span> Gecko<span class="dim">, and Gaia</span>

+Gecko is the core of Firefox stripped down to a runtime.

 * The `b2g` executable launched by Gonk.

-* Core of Firefox stripped down to a runtime.

 * Renders HTML & CSS, executes JavaScript.